Aspen doubles up with USA Pro Challenge

 “A circuit race is spectator-friendly,” said Aspen Mayor Steve Skadron.

 Riders will start Stage 2 in Aspen on Aug.
 19 and could head over Independence Pass and Cottonwood Pass or McClure Pass and Kebler Pass to get to the ultimate finish in Mount Crested Butte.
+(See related story on this page.)
 Stage 2 also started in Aspen in 2013 and included a climb over Independence Pass before racers headed to Breckenridge on a grueling 126-mile route.

 Hunter said the Aspen area’s strong performance in 2013 earned a return engagement.
 Aspen was rewarded with an arrangement that will keep fans in the upper valley for at least two days.